 What Is Flea and Tick Prevention?

 Preventatives, from topicals to oral chews, are used to control flea and tick infestations.
 They can be over-the-counter or prescription-based and are usually obtained from your veterinarian.
 Generally speaking, while there are individual preventatives for fleas and ticks, the types of preventatives we recommend are not an either/or situation.
 They help protect against both fleas & ticks.
-Sometimes, they are also combined with other medications like heartworm preventatives as well.
+Sometimes, they are also combined with other medications like heartworm preventatives.

 What are Fleas?